MichaelGarrigan/reactive-d3/README.md

 # reactive d3
-A resource for visualizing data in React applications with d3.js
+A home for visualizing data in React applications with d3.js

 ## Table of contents
 * [General info](#general-info)